starboyles/file-watcher/README.md

 # File Watcher CLI Documentation

-A command-line tool for monitoring file system changes with a focus on development workflows.
+A command-line tool for monitoring file system changes with a focus on development workflows (in latter versions).

 ## Table of Contents
 - [Installation](#installation)